Earthquakes on April 3, 2026

 15.4 km---✓ ReviewedUSGS →

-A magnitude 2.5 seismic event took place 85 km SW of Nikolski, Alaska on April 3, 2026 at 21:56 UTC.
-It arrived roughly 1 hours after a larger magnitude 2.8 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 15.4 km, placing this in the shallow crustal category.
+On April 3, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 85 km SW of Nikolski, Alaska at 21:56 UTC.
+Coming 1 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 15.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.390°, -169.743°.
+Coordinates: 52.390°, -169.743°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03